-The EEB Strategy 2010-2014 identified the development of an Extranet facility which can be accessed by member organisations.
+The EEB Strategy 2010-2014 identified the need for development of an Extranet facility which can be accessed by member organisations.
 The objective of the Extranet is to enable an enhanced flow of information between EEB and its member organisations.
 This provides member organisations with access to EEB organisational documents and the development of working group activities.
-The system became partly operational in 2011, though it was not and is still not sufficiently used and needs a significant upgrade.
-No progress on this was achieved in 2014, due to financial constraints and other priorities such as the 40th anniversary.
+The system set up in 2011 was never sufficiently used due mainly to its poor design.
+In 2015 it was agreed to invest in developing the EEB's internal and external communication tools in 2016.
+The aim of the investments is to give the EEB a fresh and coherent look, facilitate EEB staff working remotely, reduce manual work caused by outdated and non-synchronized tools and strengthen membership engagement by providing a new platform for sharing documents.

 As regards external stakeholders, they are able to engage in and influence the EEB's policies through their involvement in EEB conferences, seminars and workshops.
 For example, the EEB Annual Conference normally brings together a wide range of external stakeholders, ranging from high-level politicians and officials through representatives of business, trade unions and academia to other environmental NGOs.
-We do not generally use resources to engage stakeholders through surveys, focus groups or community panels.

 There are initiatives that the EEB has introduced to facilitate communication with stakeholders who are primarily member organisations that it is actively working with.
-Initiatives include inviting EEB members to comment and submit proposals on the draft EEB work programme for the up-coming year through online surveys; the circulation of information on EU policy developments to members; sending members an electronic newsletter every three months with information on up-coming EEB activities; and providing information on Commission consultations to members.
+Initiatives include inviting EEB members to comment and submit proposals on the draft EEB work programme for the upcoming year through online surveys; the circulation of information on EU policy developments to members; sending members an electronic newsletter every three months with information on upcoming EEB activities; and providing information on Commission consultations to members.

-In the 2014 Gap Analysis submitted as part of the INGO Charter report, the EEB committed to achieve over a three-year period the following improvements as regards processes for involvement of affected stakeholders:
+In the 2014 Gap Analysis submitted as part of the Accountable Now (then INGO Charter) report, the EEB committed to achieve over a three-year period the following improvements as regards processes for involvement of affected stakeholders: